abhinavs2001/Air-Quality-Prediction-based-on-different-Maching-Learning-models/README.md

-## Air Quality Prediction based on different Maching Learning models
+# Air Quality Prediction based on different Maching Learning models

-DESCRIPTION:
+## DESCRIPTION
 Air is what keeps humans alive.
 Monitoring it and understanding its quality is of immense importance to our well-being.
 Therefore in this project I tried to find out  the air quality of a particular place using different parameters.
 The dataset contains concentrations of NO2, NOx, NH3, CO, SO2, O3, PM2.5 and PM10 at daily level of various stations across multiple cities in India.

-TASKS:
+## TASKS:
 1) Calculate AQI values from given parameters
 2) Create a Model to Predict the quality of air.
 3) Identify the Most polluted City based on AQI value